Help us to improve services for autistic people in south east London

 A questionnaire asking for the views and experiences of autistic people and carers of autistic people.
 We were keen to hear from as many autistic people, and their carers living in south east London, as possible.

-We invited autistic people, and their carers, to attend a focus group where we can continue discussions on:
+We invited autistic people, and their carers, to attend two focus groups where we discussed:

 • how we can ensure we are aware of gaps in services for autistic people